 When visiting Scotland there are a few money savers that are worth looking at, like free entry attractions and discount travel passes to help your money go further.

 Everyone wants your business, which is good news if you’re looking for some welcome ways of saving money.
-I thought it would be a good idea to have them all on one page, so that when you’re planning your travel itinerary, at least you’ll know where to take advantage of anything that might save you money.
+The information given on this page is aimed at doing just that, so when you plan your travel itinerary, at least you’ll know where to take advantage of anything that might help your money go further.

-We’ll start by having a look at the Great British Heritage Pass, which gives you access to attractions not only in Scotland, but almost 600 properties throughout the UK, though we’ll concentrate solely on Scotland for now.
+We’ll start off by having a look at the Great British Heritage Pass, which gives you access to many attractions not only in Scotland, but almost 600 properties in the United Kingdom, though we’ll concentrate solely on Scotland for now.

 You can also buy a family pass and save even more.
 This covers entry to many castles, including Edinburgh and Stirling Castle, gardens, abbeys, country parks, museums and more.
 For the full list and prices, see the Great British Heritage Pass website.

-Edinburgh Museums.
-Many museums in Edinburgh are also free – The Museum of Scotland, Museum of Edinburgh, Royal Museum, and National Galleries of Scotland.
-More info is available on Come To Scotland, the official Scottish tourism website.
+Edinburgh Museums: Many museums in Edinburgh are also free – The Museum of Scotland, Museum of Edinburgh, Royal Museum, and National Galleries of Scotland.
+More info is available on Edinburg Museums, the official Scottish tourism website.

-Scottish Citylink Explorer Pass.
-Unlimited bus travel on any service at any time during the validity of the pass.
+Scottish Citylink Explorer Pass: Unlimited bus travel on any service at any time during the validity of the pass.
 Choose from 3 days travel out of 5, 5 days out of 10, and 8 days out of 15.
 Prices from £35.
-More information on Scottish Citylink website.
+More information on Scottish Citylink site.

-First Scotrail Freedom of Scotland Pass.
-Valid for the Scottish rail network throughout the whole country and includes ferry services to and from the Islands.
+First Scotrail Freedom of Scotland Pass: Valid for the Scottish rail network throughout the whole country and includes ferry services to and from the Islands.
 Covers any 4 out of 8 days consecutive travel or any 8 out of 15 consecutive days travel.
-The pass is also valid on all Caledonian MacBrayne scheduled ferry services within Scotland.
+Also valid on all Caledonian MacBrayne ferry services within Scotland.

-First Scotrail Highland Rover Pass.
-This one gives you unlimited rail travel for any 4 consecutive days out of 8, and it also covers some coach and ferry travel.
+First Scotrail Highland Rover Pass: This one gives you unlimited rail travel for any 4 consecutive days out of 8, and it also covers some coach and ferry travel services.
 More information is available on the First Scotrail website.

 Find The Best Rates For Hotels In Scotland.
 A comprehensive search facility to browse thousands of hotels in hundreds of town and cities.